 Professor Peter Conlon MB, FRCPI (pictured right)

-Professor Conlon has had an interest in genetics of inherited kidney disease for many years and established the Irish Kidney Gene Project to help understand the genetic basis of kidney disease in Ireland and he has been a founding member of the UKIRTC to study the role of genetics in kidney transplantation.
+Professor Conlon has had an interest in the genetics of inherited kidney disease for many years and established the Irish Kidney Gene Project to help understand the genetic basis of kidney disease in Ireland.
+He has been a founding member of the UKIRTC to study the role of genetics in kidney transplantation.
 He has authored more than 250 peer-reviewed publications on all aspects of kidney disease.
-He did a renal fellowship at Duke University, North Carolina, US, and has been a consultant at Beaumont Hospital for the past 22 years.
+He undertook a renal fellowship at Duke University, North Carolina, US, and has been a consultant at Beaumont Hospital for the past 22 years.

 Dr Derek Connolly BSc, MB ChB, PhD, FRCP (pictured left)

 Consultant Cardiologist, Sandwell and West Birmingham Hospitals NHS Trust, Birmingham

 Dr Connolly’s primary interest is coronary heart disease (CHD), its management and risk factors including PCI (angioplasty and stents) early detection and treatment.
 He is the Chief / Primary investigator of several international trials in CHD.